Romanitho/Winget-AutoUpdate/README.md

 Do not run Winget-AutoUpdate after installation.
 By default, Winget-AutoUpdate is run just after installation.

 **-DisableWAUAutoUpdate**
 Disable Winget-AutoUpdate update checking.
-By default, WAU auto update if new version is available on Github.
+By default, WAU auto updates if new version is available on Github.

 **-UseWhiteList**
 Use White List instead of Black List.
 This setting will not create the "exclude_apps.txt" but "include_apps.txt"